Monster soars as CEO mulls "strategic alternatives"

 When the company reported financial results in January, it warned investors that it expected first-quarter profit to be lower than analysts expected and that it planned to cut its staff by about 7 percent, or 400 jobs.

-Iannuzzi said his company regards itself as sharply undervalued compared with its peers, which also include Dice Holdings Inc (DHX.N), Manpower Group (MAN.N) and CareerBuilder.com, partly owned by Microsoft Corp (MSFT.O).
+Iannuzzi said his company regards itself as sharply undervalued compared with its peers, which also include Dice Holdings Inc, Manpower Group and CareerBuilder.com, partly owned by Microsoft Corp.

 "The stock price is not where it should be," Iannuzzi said at a R.W.
 Baird conference.
 "If you compare us to our competition, any company in our space, our multiple is severely below them."